 - Many employers offer employer-sponsored coverage.
 Generally, the employer pays some or all of the cost of premiums.

-- Purchase disability insurance through work.
-Rather than offering employer-paid disability coverage, some employers offer it as a voluntary benefit, allowing you to buy a policy at a group rate.
+- Purchase a disability insurance plan through work.
+Rather than offering employer-paid coverage, some employers offer it as a voluntary benefit, allowing you to buy a policy at a group disability coverage rate.

 - Purchase an individual disability insurance policy.
 Grab quotes from various companies offering life and disability insurance in Canada to get the best price.

 If you rely on your paycheck to pay your monthly living expenses, make loan repayments, and save money for your family’s future, you need disability insurance.
 However, remember that disability coverage is great only if you have enough of it, so take a moment to understand your needs.
 At Dundas Life, we can help you find the right amount of disability coverage at the best price.